-You will be picked up at the dock of your hotel by a private boat and sped along the Venetian Lagoon to two islands famous for their handicrafts and architecture: Murano and Burano.
+Your guide will pick you up at your apartmtent and will accompany you to your private boat.
+You'll speed along the Venetian Lagoon to two islands famous for their handicrafts and architecture.
 Known for its glassware shops and factories, Murano boasts a long and still-thriving glass tradition dating back to 1291, when artisans moved their kilns from the old city center.
-Exploring the island on foot, you will visit a museum dedicated to the art of glass and watch a skill glassblowers at their craft; view the splendor of Murano’s palaces and Veneto-Byzantine-style churches, some with mosaics and ornamental motifs designed in the 12th century; if it's a clear day, you may catch a glimpse of San Michele, Venice’s 19th-century cemetery, across the water.
-From here, it's on to Burano, a miniature Venice with picturesque fishermen’s houses painted in bright fuscia, acquamarine, and gold.
-Burano's traditional craft, dating back to the Renaissance, is lace, once considered the most refined in Europe.
-You can purchase some at the local shops or just look through the museum dedicated to the craft.
-Lunch will be at a restaurant on the canal with the colorful backdrop of the fuchsia pink, deep blue and vibrant yellow houses that characterize this lovely island town.
+Exploring the island on foot, you will visit a museum dedicated to the art of glass and watch a skill glassblowers at their craft; view the splendor of Murano’s palaces and Veneto-Byzantine style churches, some with mosaics and ornamental motifs designed in the 12th century; and, if weather permits, catch a glimpse of San Michele, Venice’s 19th-century cemetery, across the water.
+Your next stop will be Burano, a miniature Venice with picturesque fishermen’s houses.
+Since the 16th century Burano has been famous for its lace, once considered the most refined in Europe.
+Browse local lace shops, visit the museum dedicated to the craft of lace, and lunch in a restaurant on the canal with the colorful backdrop of the fuchsia pink, deep blue and vibrant yellow houses that characterize this lovely island town.

 DAY 8: Departure

 Your guide will meet you at your hotel and accompany you by private boat to Venice’s airport for departure.
 We salute you with a warm and heartfelt “arrivederci”!
 See you again!
 Now that you’ve traveled with us, you have friends here in Your Own Italy.